Date of birth: 8 May 1970

 • Appointed coach of Roma in June 2011 but held the post for just one season after a disappointing campaign.
 Resurfaced at Celta in summer 2013, leading the Galician side to a ninth-place finish in the Liga in his only season in charge.

 • Left in May 2014 and was soon announced as Gerardo Martino's replacement at Barcelona on a two-year contract.
-After a challenging first half of the season, 17 wins from 19 league games helped secured a Liga title with the Copa del Rey and UEFA Champions League following as Luis Enrique emulated Guardiola in winning the treble in his first season in charge.
+After a challenging first half of the season, 17 wins from 19 league games helped secured a Liga title with the Copa del Rey and UEFA Champions League following as Luis Enrique emulated Guardiola in winning the treble in his first season in charge, adding another league and cup double in 2015/16.

 ©UEFA.com 1998-2016.
 All rights reserved.